Charleston home sales rebound by double digits in September, though weather played role

-Neither a hurricane, higher prices nor lack of homes stopped people from buying houses in Charleston in September as sales rebounded by double digits.
+Neither a hurricane, higher prices nor a lack of homes stopped buyers from snapping up houses in Charleston in September as sales rebounded by double digits.

 But the increase may have more to do with the timing of Hurricane Florence last year.

-The storm threatened the Lowcountry during the middle of the month in 2018 and might have delayed some sales, whereas Hurricane Dorian skirted the coast during the first week of September this year.
+The 2018 storm threatened the Lowcountry mid-month and might have delayed some sales, whereas Hurricane Dorian skirted the coast during the first week of September this year.

-Whatever the reason, residential real estate transactions soared 13 percent in September compared to the same month a year ago, according to preliminary data Thursday from the Charleston Trident Association of Realtors.
+Whatever the reason, residential transactions soared 13 percent in September compared to the same month a year ago, according to new preliminary data from the Charleston Trident Association of Realtors.

+The jump in sales comes after a 4.6 percent decline in August and a 6.5 percent rise in July.

-"Looking at year-to-date figures, our market it relatively flat in terms of sales growth — less than 1 percent for the year — largely due to the ongoing threats of regulatory overreach in our municipalities," said association president Edward Oswald.
+"Looking at year-to-date figures, our market is relatively flat in terms of sales growth — less than 1 percent for the year — largely due to the ongoing threats of regulatory overreach in our municipalities," he said.

 He reiterated that real estate professionals and elected officials must come together to work on smart growth strategies.